corda/corda-docs-portal/content/en/platform/corda/4.10/community/node-administration.md

 A node which is running out of memory is expected to stop immediately to preserve ledger consistency and avoid flaws in operations.
 Note that it’s a responsibility of a client application to handle RPC reconnection in case this happens.
 It’s also advised to have necessary JVM monitoring and restart infrastructure in place.
-See [Setting JVM arguments](running-a-node.md) for further details on JVM out-of-memory related parameters.
+See [Setting JVM arguments]({{< relref "running-a-node.md" >}}) for further details on JVM out-of-memory related parameters.

 ## Hiding sensitive data

-A frequent requirement is that configuration files must not expose passwords to unauthorised readers.
+A frequent requirement is that configuration files must not expose passwords to unauthorized readers.
 By leveraging environment variables, it is possible to hide passwords and other similar fields.

 Take a simple node config that wishes to protect the node cryptographic stores: